 - Choose the configuration for CPU core count and RAM amount.

-- Name your first disk device and add a second disk by clicking the text.
+- Add a second 10GB disk by clicking the text below the first.

 - Pick the OS you are comfortable with for a one time boot.

-- Add any SSH keys you might have to allow password free login.
+- Include any SSH keys you wish if available to allow password-free login.

-- Check the miscellaneous options for anything else.
+- Check the miscellaneous options to choose a password delivery method.

 - Confirm your selections and click the Deploy server button.

-Once your server has finished deploying, you can log in with SSH using any keys you might have selected or the root password that will be displayed in the notifications at your UpCloud Control Panel.
+Once your server has finished deploying, you can log in with SSH using any keys selected at deployment or the root password displayed in the notifications at your UpCloud control panel.